abba-platforms/cillar/docs/WHITEPAPER.md

 ## Governance and Ownership

 CillarCoin is maintained and governed by Abba Platforms Inc., with core development led by Simon Kapenda.
 Token economics and smart contract logic are publicly available under MIT License.

+## Cillar DAO and Hybrid Governance

+CillarCoin will transition into a community-governed protocol under the formation of the **CillarDAO**.
+Governance will be hybrid:

+- **Protocol Layer**: Controlled by core developers and platform maintainers for smart contract upgrades and security.
+- **Community Layer**: $CILLAR holders may vote on proposals affecting treasury allocation, sustainability initiatives, and feature rollouts.

+Voting rights and governance mechanisms will be defined in a future smart contract module.

+## Holder Benefits (Updated)

+- **Ride Rewards**: Loyalty logic grants token rewards after every 20 rides.
+- **Refund Assurance**: Smart contract refunds for qualifying cancelations.
+- **Subscription Perks**: Early access to prepaid ride packages and monthly discounts.
+- **Governance**: DAO governance rights for eligible holders.
+- **Upside Exposure**: Holders may benefit from future secondary market listings.

 ## License and Ownership